alissonsol/Archive/projects/examples/website/README.md

 ## Cloud deployment instructions

+### DNS

+- Before executing `./yuruna.ps1 workloads` please confirm that the `yrn42website-domain` DNS entry (example: www.yuruna.com) already points to the `frontendIp`.
+  - Without that, the `cert-manager` cannot perform the [challenge process](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) to get the TLS certificate.
+  - After resource creation, you will get the Terraform output with the `frontendIp`.
+From the configuration interface for your DNS provider, point the `yrn42website-domain` to that IP address.
+    - Another option to test is: `curl -v http://{frontendIp} -H 'Host: {yrn42website-domain}'`.
+    - Yet another option: add an entry to your `hosts` folder pointing `yrn42website-domain` to the resulting value for`frontendIp`.
+Don't forget to remove it!

+### Azure

+- Search for `TO-SET`
-- Edit the files under `projects/examples/config/azure/` and set the `registryName` to a unique name (search for `TO-SET`).
-Azure requires a globally unique registry name.
-Ping `yourname.azurecr.io` and confirm that name is not already in use.
-This should just be the name (like `yuruna`).
-Azure automatically adds the domain (`azurecr.io`).
-Set the same across all the files.
+  - Azure requires a globally unique registry name.
+    - Ping `yourname.azurecr.io` and confirm that name is not already in use.
+    - Set the value just to the unique host name, like `yrn42website` (not `yrn42website.azurecr.io`).
   - The current value is intentionally left empty so that validation will point out the need to edit the files.
 - Afterwards, execute the same commands above, replacing `localhost` with `azure`.
-- Before executing `./yuruna.ps1 workloads` please confirm that the `$site` DNS entry (example: www.yuruna.com) already points to the `$frontendIpAddress`.
-Without that, the `cert-manager` component cannot automatically perform the challenge process to get the TLS certificate.
-- After resource creation, you will get the Terraform output with the `frontendIpAddress`.
-From the configuration interface for your DNS provider, point the `site` to that IP address.
-  - Another option to test is: `curl -v http://$frontendIpAddress -H 'Host: $site'`.
-    - Replace the values with those from the `resources.yml` and the `resources.output.yml` files.
-  - Yet another option: add an entry to your `hosts` folder pointing `$site` to `$frontendIpAddress`.
-Don't forget to remove it!

 Back to main [readme](../../../README.md).
 Back to list of [examples](../README.md).